 To begin, let us briefly consider the features of the enrollment system in British universities.

-If you are concerned about the issue of higher education in the UK from an early age and middle classes - congratulations, you can earn yourself some significant advantages.
-Let's describe the tactics of behavior in this case:
+If you are concerned about getting higher education in the UK from an early age and middle class-congratulations, you can earn yourself some significant advantages.
+Let's describe the behavior tactics in this case:

 Usually enough last classes - from 9 to 12 or the passage of the final stage of the Sixth Form (2 years - 12-13 grades).
-As Sixth Form you can choose A-level , IB , Cambridge Pre-U - our specialist will help you to choose the best course.
+As Sixth Form you can choose A-level, IB, Cambridge Pre-U - SMAPSE specialist will help you to choose the best course.

-- If you received a full secondary education in Russia (11 classes) - welcome to the Foundation
+- If you received a full secondary education in your country - welcome to the Foundation

-A special one -year Foundation preparatory course is required for Russian schoolchildren to complete the general education course according to the British standard: in Russia, children spend 11 years in school and 12 in the UK .
-In addition, this year you will be able to prepare well and successfully pass the IELTS exam : an international certificate of English will be required for admission to absolutely any higher education institution.
+A special one-year Foundation preparatory course is required for foreign students to complete the general education course according to the British standard: in many countries, students spend 11 years in school and 12 in the UK.
+In addition, this year you will be able to prepare well and successfully pass the IELTS exam: an international certificate of English will be required for admission to absolutely any higher education institution.

 Remember the main thing: all the documents submitted by you must be officially translated into English and notarized.
 In more detail, let's talk about:

 The academic essay written by each entrant should convince the admissions committee that you are worthy to take a place in the chosen university on the chosen program.
-Try to imagine yourself as a talented, promising, capable student: why do you want to study here, what career, personal and academic goals do you plan to achieve, what subjects and academic interests interest you most, what personal qualities do you consider to be the most powerful, winning sides .
+Try to imagine yourself as a talented, promising, capable student: why you want to study here, what career, personal and academic goals you plan to achieve, what you are interested in, what personal qualities you consider to be the most powerful, winning sides .